0004ashu/fasta-sequence-extractor/README.md

 Example Input:
-  Enter the path to your FASTA file: /path/to/your/file.fasta Do you want all sequences in a single file (enter 'single') or separate files (enter 'separate'): single Enter the number of characters per line: 60
+  Enter the path to your FASTA file: /path/to/your/file.fasta Do you want all sequences in a single file (enter 'single') or separate files (enter 'separate'): single Specify the directory where you want to save the output files (e.g., /home/user/output/) Enter the number of characters per line: 60
   Enter the name for the output file (e.g., all_megahits.txt): all_sequences.txt Enter the description (header) of the sequence you want to extract (e.g., >megahit_1): >megahit_1